ITASCA COUNTY ATV & OHV:

 Please note: each municipality or level of government has a different management plan that governs off-highway vehicle use on their lands.
-Please check with those governing bodies and know the rules for the type of land you are riding on.
-Not all classifications of forest roads are open to traffic so be sure to know the rules before you travel.
-Make sure to check out each municipalities ATV Ordinance before you ride.
+Please check with below links before you ride:

 City of Grand Rapids ATV Ordinance (Chapter 66-Section 66-76)

 Side by Side Rentals